richi235/multipath-vpn/README.md

 ## Properties

- * Uses several internet uplinks for increased throughput and connection stability
+ * The client uses several internet uplinks to connect the server, for increased throughput and connection stability
  * Runs in Userspace, like OpenVPN
  * Currently Linux only
  * the ```vpn_client_and_server.pl``` program acts as client and server in one, depending on the configuration file